-- 1. Break the clean, dried eggshells into small (but not tiny) pieces. - 2.
-Color the shell pieces in separate color batches, following the Easter egg dye package instructions, and allow them to dry thoroughly. - Draw egg designs on separate pieces of cardboard or use the template on page 48; then glue these to cardboard sheets.
+- 2. Color the shell pieces in separate color batches, following the Easter egg dye package instructions, and allow them to dry thoroughly. - Draw egg designs on separate pieces of cardboard or use the template on page 48; then glue these to cardboard sheets.
 Make one template for each participant.